And Fire Came Down is Emma Viskic’s second novel in her internationally bestselling Caleb Zelic Thriller Series.

 About the Author, Emma Viskic

 Emma Viskic is an award-winning Australian crime writer.
 Her critically acclaimed debut novel, Resurrection Bay, won the 2016 Ned Kelly Award for Best First Fiction, as well as an unprecedented three Davitt Awards: Best Adult Novel, Best Debut, and Readers’ Choice.
 Resurrection Bay was iBooks Australia’s Crime Novel of 2015.
-She has also won the Ned Kelly and Thunderbolt Awards for her short form fiction.
+She has also won the Ned Kelly and Thunderbolt Awards for her short-form fiction.

 A classically trained clarinettist, Emma’s musical career has ranged from performing with José Carreras and Dame Kiri Te Kanawa, to busking in the London Underground.
 Emma studied Australian sign language (Auslan) in order to write the Caleb Zelic series.
+Check out Emma’s website and connect with her on Twitter.

 * My receiving a copy of this novel from the publisher for review purposes did not impact the expression of my honest opinions in the review above.